dashpay/platform/docs/DRIVE-ABCI.md

 #### MAX_FILES (optional)

 Specifies the maximum number of daily log files to store.
+Defaults to 0.

 This parameter is only used when logs are stored in a file.
-The default value is 7 if not specified.
+If this is set to 0, log rotation is disabled.

 #### Configuring multiple destinations